Samsung Galaxy Note 20: Storage

 The base amount of RAM is 8 GB, paired with 128 or 256 GB of internal storage standard.
 The Note 20 Ultra has 12 GB RAM and 512 GB UFS options, and has up to 1 TB of expandable storage via the microSD card slot.

 Batteries

 The Note 20 and Note 20 Ultra use non-removable Li-Ion batteries, rated at 4300 mAh and 4500 mAh respectively.

 Qi inductive charging is supported as well as the ability to charge other Qi-compatible device from the Note 20's own battery power, which is branded as "Samsung PowerShare"; wired charging is supported over USB-C at up to 25 W.

 Connectivity

 The two come with 5G standard connectivity, though some regions may have special LTE or sub-6 GHz only variants, and both omit the audio jack.

 It has NFC, eSIM, and Ultra-wideband technology.

-On April 14, 2021, the Galaxy Note20 Ultra 5G T-Mobile updated software to support eSIM and dual SIM (DSDS).
+On April 14, 2021, the Galaxy Note 20 Ultra 5G T-Mobile updated software to support eSIM and dual SIM (DSDS).
 Other carriers still do not enable the two features even though the Galaxy Note20 Ultra already supports eSIM out of the box.